vkurzweg/slot-machine/ReadMe.md

-### Slot Machine
+### Welcome to Slot Machine

-Welcome to Slot Machine.
 Modeled after the casino classic, this game is played by pressing a button to select a bet amount and 'spin' a display of symbols.
 Players are rewarded for two or three matching symbols on the payline.
 Rewards are calculated according to the bet amount and symbol value ('Ghost' being the greatest